 - Primary (idiopathic) or Secondary (associated with some other ocular or systemic conditions).

-- The state of the anterior chamber angle: open angle (open access of the out-flowing aqueous humor to trabecular meshwork) or closed angle (the trabecular meshwork is blocked by apposition of the peripheral iris).
+- The state of the anterior chamber angle: open-angle (open access of the out-flowing aqueous humor to trabecular meshwork) or closed-angle (the trabecular meshwork is blocked by the opposition of the peripheral iris).

 - Chronicity: acute or chronic.
 The vast majority of glaucomas are chronic.

 Although most glaucoma patients have the primary open-angle type, some 50 different varieties of secondary glaucoma have been described.
 In general, these are not caused by dysfunction of the trabecular meshwork, but rather by some other ocular or systemic disorders such as inflammation, fragile new blood vessels in the eye, birth defects, ocular trauma or tumors.
 Although the appropriate diagnosis of unusual secondary glaucoma can make the difference between sight preservation and blindness, most secondary glaucoma is sufficiently uncommon to fall exclusively within the ken of the glaucoma sub-specialist.